Maheen85/Maheen85/README.md

 I am interested in software development - mobile Android App development and web development- HTML, CSS, C#.

-I find the process of software development very interesting from ideation, analysis, identifying requirement all the way to creating conceptual models - identifying objects ,abstractions ,class relationships etc
+I find the process of software development very interesting.

 I like to set goals for my self both professional and personal.
 This keeps me motivated to better myself by constant learning, growth and development.